-There have been countless times in the past few years of my life where people ask me the infamous question during casual conversation; “What do you do?”
+There have been countless moments in the past few years of my life where people ask me the infamous question during casual conversation; “What do you do?”
 However, when I respond with “I teach English,” I never usually receive an enthusiastic or interested reaction in return.
 They twist their faces as if they’ve just tasted something sour and say, “Oh, I was never good in English,” or, “I always hated English,” and my personal favorite, “Wow, at least there are some people out there who like English enough to teach it.”
 I genuinely understand that there are people who will never enjoy English, just like there are others who will never receive a thrill from doing math problems or science experiments.
 However, I also believe that the teacher is a much larger factor than some may realize when it comes time for a student to decide what they find compelling about a subject, and what they do not.
 As an educator, I find that it is the teacher’s responsibility to shape their classroom into one that welcomes interest and engagement in the subject.
 Arguably, one of the most beneficial ways of raising interest is by making students the first priority.
 Therefore, I mold my pedagogy around adaptive, student-centered teaching styles that put the student first so that they are able to reach the highest level of engagement possible.
 By providing students with the opportunities to participate in interactive discussion on the primary texts, along with assignments designed with an emphasis on engagement, I hope that my courses will not only help students obtain useful critical thinking, reading, writing and communicating skills, but they will also enjoy themselves along with way, alleviating the typical “I always hated English” response.

 Part of being an effective instructor is adapting.
 A teaching method that successfully works for one group of students will not always work for another.
 However, these shifting methods must always remain focused on the student, not the teacher.
 Elaine Showalter highlights the importance of student-centered pedagogy: “if students are not learning, no matter how brilliantly we perform or indoctrinate, we are not teaching.
 In order to be effective teachers we have to think about how students learn and how to help them learn” (36).
 In other words, adaption is key to an effective learning environment.
 For example, the teacher should participate in class discussion along with the students; however, they should also be ready to facilitate the direction of the discussion when necessary.
 The learning process becomes active for both the teacher and the student as they discuss certain topics and make new insights about the texts together.
 Showalter emphasizes that “student-centered teaching makes the teacher a facilitator rather than a star.
 The teacher still performs, but the class is not primarily about the teacher’s brilliance, omniscience, personality or originality on the podium” (36).
 The students are not learning or engaging with the material if the class is based around the teacher’s knowledge and brilliance.
 Looking back at my conversations with those who “always hated English,” I wonder if their memories revolve around the “star” teacher, monotonously bantering their incomprehensible wisdom to the class.
 This particular thought alone motivates me to not only mold myself into an instructor that invites enthusiasm, but also one that is receptive to whether or not students are actually learning from the method in which they are being taught.
 Since, first and foremost, the amount of knowledge retained by the students is what represents the effectiveness of our teaching.

-As these examples show, I strive to make the learning process in the classroom focused on the students, as well as open to new modes of thinking and active engagement with the material at hand.
+I strive to make the learning process in the classroom focused on the students, as well as open to new modes of thinking and active engagement with the material at hand.
 As Elaine Showalter describes, I want to be the facilitator of the class who is participating next to them rather than bantering my own knowledge in front of them.
 After all, “if the students are not learning … we are not teaching” (36).